ilyindanny/Git_And_Markdown/MarkDown_instruction.md

 ## Code
 ---

-Type like: input ` (it is left key with symbol ~) before and after the code.
+Type like: input ` (it is left-side key with symbol ~) before and after the code.

 Example: